-In the operating room the patient is prepared as for conventional ear surgery.
+In the operating room, the patient is prepared as for conventional ear surgery.
 The patient is positioned in a way that gives optimal access to the skull bone on the implant side.
 The incision area is shaved and disinfected according to hospital practice.
 An adhesive surgical draping is recommended.

-In adults either local or general anesthesia may be used, while general anesthesia is recommended for children.
+In adults, either local or general anesthesia may be used, while general anesthesia is recommended for children.

-• Back-up components
+• Backup components

-The single-stage surgical procedure should always be planned so that back-up components and instruments necessary for placing a 3 mm implant, or performing the surgery in two stages, are available.
+The single-stage surgical procedure should always be planned to ensure that backup components and instruments necessary for placing a 3 mm implant, or performing the surgery in two stages, are available.
 Multiple abutment lengths should also be available to match the skin thickness.
-Consider the need of replacing dropped products.
+Consider the need for replacing dropped products.

-• Single-use components/disposable

-The implant components (implant, abutment, cover screw) including healing cap, the guide drill and countersinks are for single use only.
-Due to contamination and effectivity risks, do not re-sterilize or reuse these single use products.

-- Damaged packaging and expiry date If sterile packaging is punctured or damaged, the components shall be considered as non-sterile and not to be used.
-If the expiry date is passed, the component should not be used. - Infection control routines
+- Single-use components/disposable The implant components (implant, abutment, cover screw) including healing cap, the guide drill and countersinks are for single use only.
+Due to contamination and efficacy risks, do not resterilize or reuse these single-use products. - Damaged packaging and expiration date If sterile packaging is punctured or damaged, the components must be considered non-sterile and are not to be used.
+If the expiration date has passed, the component should not be used. - Infection control routines

-Non-disposable instruments shall be processed according to local infection control guidelines.
-See Cleaning and sterilization instructions of non-disposable instruments as provided with the instrument.
+Non-disposable instruments must be processed according to local infection control guidelines.
+See cleaning and sterilization instructions for non-disposable instruments provided with the instrument.

-Single-use/Disposable instruments shall not be reprocessed due to contamination and effectivity risks and shall be discarded after each patient.
-Unpacked dropped components

-Dropped non-disposable instruments shall not be used until they have passed the proper infection control routines.
-Dropped disposable components shall be discarded.
+Single-use/disposable instruments must not be reprocessed due to contamination and efficacy risks and must be discarded after each patient. • Unpacked dropped components Dropped non-disposable instruments must not be used until they have passed the proper infection control routines.

-• Protect cutting properties
+Protect cutting properties

-To protect the cutting properties and osseointegration surface, the implant shall be stored in the ampule until insertion.
+To protect the cutting properties and osseointegration surface, the implant must be stored in the ampule until insertion.